PyJustin/Justin-Pygame-APK/README.md

-To compile Pygame into an APK.
+To compile Pygame into a genuine APK.